About the author

 Project Cap: $7,000,000

-Animation, commercials, documentaries, and music videos are eligible for film tax incentives in Rhode Island.
-As long as the production company meets the minimum in-state spending requirement, any amount of principal photography can be filmed in Rhode Island.
+Animation, commercials, documentaries, and music videos are eligible for film industry tax incentives in Rhode Island.

 HTML Table Generator